valentin-muller26/rna_sequencing/README.md

 ## 0. Getting started

-This step consist of the script named 0_get_samplelist used for organizing and ...
+This step consist of the script named 0_get_samplelist used for organizing and generating the file contaning the list of the samples essential for the rest of the workflow.
 This script create a FASTQ directory where links to all FASTQ files are created.
 Additionally, it creates a metadata folder containing the sample_list file.
 This file lists the name of each sample along with the corresponding paths to the Read1 and Read 2 FASTQ files.

 ## 1. Quality control